EvolEcolGroup/tidypopgen/cran-comments.md

 INFO: Large installed size is due to C++ libraries being compiled with RCpp, the package without the compiled C++ libraries is only ~3 Mb.

-# Resquested changes
+# Requested changes

 * Use unidirected quotation in DESCRIPTION: Implemented

-* Use of `dontrun{}` in example of gt_admixture.Rd: this is appropriate as the example can not be run unless additional sofware, external of R, is installed.
+* Use of `dontrun{}` in example of gt_admixture.Rd: this is appropriate as the example can not be run unless additional software, external of R, is installed.

 * Do not install packages in examples or functions (related to R/gt_snmf.R):
   Implemented.